lipenog/PersonaBeachPark/README.md

 ### 11/20/2022

-Started the java project based on the class diagram, did some business logic related to the equipments inventory (add, remove, increase and decrease)
+Started the java project based on the class diagram, did some business logic related to the equipments inventory (add, remove, increase and decrease).
+Having some trouble to figure out where the exclusive methods should be, my idea was to create the methods inside the users, like in ActivitiesTeamMember methods like land equipment and organize events.
+I don’t know if this is a good option, once I will need to do a lot of instance checking and casting.

 <p align="center">
   <img src="UML_Diagrams/version2/personaBeachPark.png" alt="UML Class Diagram">